psam3210/.github/topics/recursion-search-sort/index.md

   }
 ```

 What’s the running time of merge sort?
-Since we are doing a similar divide and conquer, we can determine its running time is `O(logN)`.
-This means that if we need to first sort, then search an array, our worst case run time is still just `O(logN)`.
+Since we are doing a similar divide and conquer, we can determine its running time is `O(NlogN)`.
+This means that if we need to first sort, then search an array, our worst case run time is `O(NlogN)` (this is the worse of the two).

 Want to learn more about this?
 Take a [data structures and algorithms](https://www.coursera.org/learn/algorithms-part1) class.